 Limitations and restrictions of background checks in Texas

-While criminal background checks are an essential part of the hiring process in Texas, there are limitations and restrictions on what employers can and cannot do when conducting background checks.
+While criminal background checks are an essential part of the hiring process in Texas, there are limitations and restrictions.
+These define what employers can and cannot do when conducting background checks.

-For example, employers cannot discriminate against potential hires based on their criminal history unless the offense is directly related to the job they are applying for.
+For example, employers cannot discriminate against potential hires based on their criminal history.
+This is unless the offense is directly related to the job they are applying for.
 Additionally, employers must follow the guidelines set forth by the FCRA when conducting background checks.
 Failure to do so can result in serious legal consequences.

 It’s important for employers to understand the limitations and restrictions that govern criminal background checks in Texas to ensure they are conducting background checks in a legal and ethical manner.